-The school has active parent and whānau participation in, and support of, all aspects of school life including classroom assistance, attendance at functions and fundraising activities for the provision of further facilities.
+The school has active parent and whānau participation in, and support of, all aspects of school life including assistance within learning spaces, attendance at functions and fundraising activities for the provision of further facilities.

-The roll in recent years has ranged from around 420 at the beginning of the school year to a maximum of around 475 at the end of the year.
+The roll in recent years has ranged from around 430 at the beginning of the school year and rising to around 510 by the end of the year.
 Approximately 13% of the school’s population is Māori and there is a strong support for school te reo Māori and tikanga Māori programmes within the community.
 Children of other ethnic backgrounds include Cook Island Māori, Samoan, Tongan, Indian, Russian, Hungarian, Dutch, German, African, Korean, Japanese and Chinese.
 The school has an attached satellite class from Ferndale School for moderately intellectually disabled children.
 Inclusion is paramount and we prioritise building on the diverse range of cultural and learning experiences that children bring with them.

 The grounds are park-like with many trees, compact and well kept, with good outdoor equipment.
 The school is fortunate to be adjacent to Beckenham Park and the merging of the two gives a very extensive play environment for the children.
 Generally the school is well equipped and the community is aware of the continuing need to provide financial support to the school to maintain this situation.